 The MND Association has over 30 years of experience in funding the most promising research into MND.
 We are a leader in the identification and funding of cutting-edge research both within the UK and across the world.
 Explore our achievements and research highlights since our first awarded research grant in 1980 until the most recent advances using the timeline below.
-Download a printable version of the timeline.

 Read the latest news on the Association's research achievements on our MND Research blog.

 Our MND Research Twitter account (@mndresearch) reaches 10,000 followers

 TUDCA-ALS, a phase 3 clinical trial to determine whether TUDCA (tauroursodeoxycholic acid) in combination with riluzole can slow progression of MND, has recruited 220 out of the 440 participants.
 The consortium is committed to ensure that the full target is met as originally planned, despite the pandemic.